mvanthoor/rustic-book/src/introduction/roadmap.md

 be improved or replaced in later versions, so don't spend too much time on this.

-(I actually believe 1700 on the CCRL Blitz list is the absolute maximum you could reach with the given baseline version that has only material values, PST's, MVV-LVA move sorting, and no special search or move generator optimizations.)
+(I actually believe 1700 on the CCRL Blitz list is the about the maximum you could reach with the given baseline version that has only material values, PST's, MVV-LVA move sorting, and no special search or move generator optimizations.)

-From this point onward, you can add features in any order you want.
-Mostly, at least.
+From this point onward, you can add features in any order you want, but I suggest to follow the roadmap up to the third milestone.
 There are features that depend on other features.
 To implement transposition table move ordering, you obviously first need to have a working transposition table.

 Let's move on to the first topic: board representation.